éé÷ ìàéøáâ éàâå øá âøâ íò èà'ö

 Greg Bear: Still here.

 Private>Didi: Oh.
 Well, it's not a server side difficulty.
-And we seem to be back online.
-I hope.
+And we seem to

 fantasy con2: we are encountering some technical problems.